trpc/trpc/www/docs/reactjs/infer-types.md

 export type AppRouter = typeof appRouter;
 ```

+In addition to the type inference made available by `@trpc/server` ([see here](/docs/client/infer-types)) this integration also provides some inference helpers for usage purely in React.

 ## Infer React Query options based on your router

 When creating custom hooks around tRPC procedures, it's sometimes necessary to have the types of the options inferred from the router.
 You can do so via the `inferReactQueryProcedureOptions` helper exported from `@trpc/react-query`.